 Inner rings – Inner rings are made up of rock particles that never formed into a moon

 Outer rings – Outer rings are caused by geysers in the south pole of Saturn

-Why does Saturn have rings but other planets do not?
+Why does Saturn have rings?
 The answer has to do with something called the Roche lobe, named after a French astronomer.
 It seems when a planet orbits around a star (eg our Sun) and that planet has its own orbiting objects (eg a moon), a gravitational pull occurs between the objects.
 Around Earth, orbiting rocks formed into the moon.
 On Saturn, the rocks never coalesced and are still orbiting.